Utah's Premier Company for Complete Wastewater Treatment Systems

 Charleston, UT

-This industrial complex has extremely tight restrictions on what it is allowed to discharge into the ground.
-The building sits about 60’ above the Heber Valley's protected aquifer.
+Sitting about 60’ above the Heber Valley's protected aquifer, this industrial complex has extremely tight restrictions on what it is allowed to discharge into the ground.
 Because of the building's water usage and Wasatch County’s nitrogen requirements, all the wastewater from this building goes through an alternative septic system where it is cleaned and treated to an extremely high standard.
 The system is tested several times a year for nitrogen levels to ensure that the water coming out of this system is not impacting the aquifer below.

 Promontory Gate House